The piston ring is designed, to seal the gap, between the piston and the cylinder wall.

-- Maintain the proper quantity of the oil between the piston and the cylinder wall
+- Maintain the proper quantity of oil, between the piston and the cylinder wall

-Engine oil lubricates the cylinder walls.
-The oil comes from throw off by. the connecting rod bearings.
-The piston rings wipe off any excess oil.
+Also, engine oil lubricates the cylinder walls.
+Consequently, the oil comes from throw off, from the connecting rod bearings.
+Finally, the rings wipe off any excess oil.

-Consequently, Leaving a fine layer of oil on the cylinder wall to provide lubrication for the following ring.
-Finally, As rings wear, the ability to perform these functions is decreased resulting in oil consumption and blow-by.
+Consequently, leaving a fine layer of oil, on the cylinder wall, to provide lubrication for the following ring.
+But, as rings wear, the ability to perform these functions is decreased.
+Finally, resulting in, oil consumption and blow-by.